HoferSimon/Tutorial/Web-Development/HTML/full-html-tutorial.md

 ## Introduction

-> HTML is a markup language used to create web pages.
+> HTML stands for Hypertext Markup Language.
+HTML is used to create web pages.
 HTML describe the structure of a web page and the most inportant part, HTML is NOT a programming language.

 <br />